Bayes Model Selection with Path Sampling: Factor Models and Other Examples: Path Sampling and Factor Models

-\textbf{Remark 5} The structure of the likelihood and prior actually provides insight as to when the MCMC will not converge to the right distribution owing to bad mixing.
-To this end we sketch a heuristic argument below, which will be supported in Subsection 3.4 by MCMC figures.
+\begin{remark} The structure of the likelihood and prior actually provides insight as to when the MCMC will not converge to the right distribution owing to bad mixing.
+To this end, we sketch a heuristic argument below, which will be supported in Section~\ref{sec3.4} by MCMC figures:

-\begin{enumerate} \item The maximized likelihood remains the same along the whole path, because the path makes an one to one transformation of the parameter space as given below. \item If the MLE of $\lambda_h$ at $t$=1 is $\hat{\lambda}_h$, then MLE at $t=t'$ is $\frac{\hat{\lambda}_h}{t'}$ (subject to variation due to MCMC at two different points at the path), which goes to infinity as $t$ goes to zero.
-This happens as the $\hat{\lambda}_h$ remains the vector among $\lambda'_h$ (where $\lambda'_h$ is the MCMC sample from model $M_t$ at $t$) having the highest maximum likelihood.
-Hence as $t \to 0$, $\pi(\hat{\lambda}_h/t)\to 0$ at a rate determined by the tail of the prior.
+\begin{longlist}[(1)] \item[(1)] The maximized likelihood remains the same along the whole path, because the path makes a one-to-one transformation of the parameter space as given below. \item[(2)] If the MLE of $\lambda_h$ at $t=1$ is $\hat{\lambda}_h$, then the MLE at $t=t'$ is $\frac{\hat{\lambda}_h}{t'}$ (subject to variation due to MCMC at two different points at the path), which goes to infinity as $t$ goes to zero.
+This happens as the $\hat{\lambda}_h$ remains the vector among $\lambda'_h$\vadjust{\goodbreak} (where $\lambda'_h$ is the MCMC sample from model $M_t$ at $t$) having the highest maximum likelihood.
+Hence, as $t \to0$, $\pi(\hat{\lambda}_h/t)\to0$ at a rate determined by the tail of the prior.
 The conflict between prior and maximized likelihood may also be viewed as a conflict between the nested models, with the prior favoring the parsimonious smaller model.
-This inherent conflict in model selection seems to have the following implications for MCMC. \end{enumerate}
+This inherent conflict in model selection seems to have the following implications for MCMC. \end{longlist} \end{remark}

-We expect to see a range (say $[t_1,t_2]$) near zero showing a conflict between prior and maximized likelihood.
-Definitely the points $t_1$ and $t_2$ are not well-specified, but we treat them as such so as to understand some underlying issues of mixing and convergence here.
-On the set of points $t>t_2$ the MCMC samples are expected to be around the points maximizing likelihood, whereas for $t<t_1$ they will be nearly zero due to the concentration around a value $\lambda_h$ which is both prior mode and the mle under $M_0$, namely $\lambda_h=0$.
+We expect to see a range (say, $[t_1,t_2]$) near zero showing a conflict between prior and maximized likelihood.
+Definitely the points $t_1$ and $t_2$ are not well specified, but we treat them as such so as to under\-stand some underlying issues of mixing and convergence here.
+On the set of points $t>t_2$ the MCMC samples are expected to be around the points maximizing likelihood, whereas for $t<t_1$ they will be nearly zero due to the concentration around a value $\lambda_h$ which is both the prior mode and the mle under $M_0$, namely, $\lambda_h=0$.
 But for any point in the range $[t_1,t_2]$, they will span a huge part of the parameter space, ranging from points maximizing likelihood to ones having higher prior probability, showing a lot of fluctuations from MCMC to MCMC.
-The MCMC outputs in Subsection 3.4 show both clusters but having highly fluctuating values (Figure 4, Subsection 3.4) for the proportions of the clusters.
+The MCMC outputs in Section~\ref{sec3.4} show both clusters but having highly fluctuating values (Figure~\ref{fig1}, Section~\ref{sec3.4}) for the proportions of the clusters.